ashcan1/Ashcan1/README.md

-### Hi there 👋 :)
+  👋 :)

--
+  ***I am a software development professional , My focus is solving problems regardless of tools -
-- 🌱 I’m currently learning unit testing and typescript
+- 🌱 I’m currently learning Unit testing and Typescript
-- 💬 Ask me about anything
+- 🤝 I'm open to collaborating on anything!
 - 📫 How to reach me: tahmasbiashkan@gmail.com